publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch69/m__us_usc_t42_s5306.md

     “(C) the extent of housing overcrowding in that metropolitan area and the extent of housing overcrowding in all metropolitan areas.” and declaring that “In determining the average of ratios under paragraph (2), the ratio involving the extent of poverty shall be counted twice”; struck out end clause providing that “in computing amounts under such paragraph there shall be excluded any metropolitan cities, urban counties, and units of general local government which receive hold–harmless grants pursuant to subsection (h) of this section”, now constituting last sentence of par.
 (3); and added par.
 (3) provisions.

     Subsec. (e).
 [Pub.
-L. 95–128, § 106(f)][/us/pl/95/128/s106/f], in first sentence, substituted “within a reasonable time” for “during such program period” and struck out “during the same period” after “shall be reallocated”.
+L. 95–128][/us/pl/95/128], § 106(f), in first sentence, substituted “within a reasonable time” for “during such program period” and struck out “during the same period” after “shall be reallocated”.

     Subsec. (f)(1).
 [Pub.
-L. 95–128, § 106(g)(1)][/us/pl/95/128/s106/g/1], inserted in subpar.
+L. 95–128][/us/pl/95/128], § 106(g)(1), inserted in subpar.
 (B) “any portion of such amount which remains after applying the provisions of subparagraph (A) shall be utilized by the Secretary” after “second,” and “the greater of” before “an amount”; reenacted existing provisions in cl. (i); added cl. (ii); inserted provision respecting determination of average of ratios under cl. (ii) of subpar.
 (B) and provision for pro rata reduction, to compensate for the discrepancy between the total of the amounts to be allocated under subpar.
 (B) and the total of the amounts available under such subparagraph, of each amount allocated to the nonmetropolitan areas in each State under such subparagraph; and struck out end clause providing that in computing amounts under such subpar.
 (B) there shall be excluded units of general local government which receive hold–harmless grants pursuant to subsec. (h) of this section, now constituting end sentence of subsec. (f)(2) of this section.

     Subsec. (f)(2).
 [Pub.
-L. 95–128, § 106(g)(1)][/us/pl/95/128/s106/g/1], (2), added par.
+L. 95–128][/us/pl/95/128], § 106(g)(1), (2), added par.
 (2) and redesignated former par.
 (2) as (3).

     Subsec. (f)(3).
 [Pub.
-L. 95–128, § 106(g)(2)][/us/pl/95/128/s106/g/2]–(4), redesignated former par.
+L. 95–128][/us/pl/95/128], § 106(g)(2)–(4), redesignated former par.
 (2) as (3), substituted “within a reasonable time” for “during such period”, and struck out “during the same period” after “as soon as practicable”.

     Subsec. (g)(2).
 [Pub.
-L. 95–128, § 106(h)][/us/pl/95/128/s106/h], substituted reference to “subsection (b)(1)(A) or (B), or (2)(A) or (B) of this section” for “subsection (b)(2) or (3) of this section” and inserted in cls. (i) and (ii) “, as computed under subsection (b)(1)(A) or (B), or (2)(A) or (B) of this section,” before “shall”.
+L. 95–128][/us/pl/95/128], § 106(h), substituted reference to “subsection (b)(1)(A) or (B), or (2)(A) or (B) of this section” for “subsection (b)(2) or (3) of this section” and inserted in cls. (i) and (ii) “, as computed under subsection (b)(1)(A) or (B), or (2)(A) or (B) of this section,” before “shall”.

     Subsec. (i).
 [Pub.
-L. 95–128, § 106(i)][/us/pl/95/128/s106/i], struck out “population, poverty, and housing overcrowding” before “data” and substituted “are entitled to” for “receive” and reference to subsec. (b)(4) for (b)(5) of this section.
+L. 95–128][/us/pl/95/128], § 106(i), struck out “population, poverty, and housing overcrowding” before “data” and substituted “are entitled to” for “receive” and reference to subsec. (b)(4) for (b)(5) of this section.

     Subsec. (j).
 [Pub.
-L. 95–128, § 106(j)][/us/pl/95/128/s106/j], substituted “by such date as the Secretary shall determine” for “not later than thirty days prior to the beginning of any program period” and reference to subsec. (b)(4) for (b)(5) of this section and inserted “for a hold–harmless grant for a single year” after “eligibility”.
+L. 95–128][/us/pl/95/128], § 106(j), substituted “by such date as the Secretary shall determine” for “not later than thirty days prior to the beginning of any program period” and reference to subsec. (b)(4) for (b)(5) of this section and inserted “for a hold–harmless grant for a single year” after “eligibility”.

     Subsec. (l).
 [Pub.
-L. 95–128, § 106(k)][/us/pl/95/128/s106/k], substituted provisions for submission of a report to Congress not later than Sept.
+L. 95–128][/us/pl/95/128], § 106(k), substituted provisions for submission of a report to Congress not later than Sept.
 30, 1978, respecting adequacy of funds allocation formula and defining “impaction” for prior requirement of a report to Congress not later than Mar.
 31, 1977, setting forth recommendations to further purposes and policies of this chapter, for modifying or expanding the provisions of this section relating to the method of funding and the allocation of funds and the determination of basic grant entitlement, and for application of the provisions in the further distribution of funds under this chapter and the conduct of a study by the Secretary respecting manner of distributing funds under this chapter in accordance with community development needs, objectives, and capacities, measured to the maximum extent feasible by objective standards.

     Subsec. (m).
 [Pub.
-L. 95–128, § 106][/us/pl/95/128/s106](l), added subsec. (m).
+L. 95–128][/us/pl/95/128], § 106(l), added subsec. (m).

  __Effective Date of 1990 Amendment__

 [Pub.
-L. 101–625, title IX, § 913(f)][/us/pl/101/625/s913/f], Nov.
+L. 101–625, title IX][/us/pl/101/625/tIX], § 913(f), Nov.
 28, 1990, [104 Stat.
 4393][/us/stat/104/4393], provided that:

 >     “(1)  __In general__  __.—__